CLAT needs an aspirant to possess both aptitude and speed.

 Every time you take a mock, you will have to sit back and evaluate your performances.
 You will have to work on your weak areas and then proceed to the subsequent mock.

 The gain of doing this consistently will be two-fold : your understanding of the pattern of the paper will increase manifold every time you take a mock, and secondly, the time you consume to finish each time you take a mock should decrease.
+In this case, you can also enroll for online live video coaching classes by CLATapult for better preparation during COVID-19 outbreak and lockdown.

 - Reduction of Fixations